SidWorks01/Cave-Dash/README.md

 ![Game Started, Point Added](Project.png)

-Move your finger and Earn Points , After every 2 scores , speed increases , As soon as you an obstacle , Game ends with a  message "Game over , you can play again with 'r' "
+Move your finger and Earn Points , After every 2 scores , speed increases , As soon as you an obstacle , Game ends with a  message "Game over , you can play again by pressing 'r' key "

 ![Game ended , Obstacle Hit](Project1.png)